verana-labs/verana-docs/docs/learn/verifiable-trust/30-components.md

 ```

 :::tip
-All the verifications are performed by the VS by using the trust resolver.
-Indexer is used for service discovery.
+All the verifications are performed by the VS by using the trust resolver component.
+Indexer component is used for service discovery.
 :::

 Examples of verifiable services include: